nations/spoticord/README.md

 ## Updating

-  - To update SpotiCord, run `git fetch` in your terminal.
+  - To update SpotiCord, enter the "spoticord" directory and run `git fetch` in your terminal.

 ## Useful links